Breaking News | Updated: Suspected Sponsor Of Unknown Gunmen Arrested In Imo

-Vanguard in Owerri was told that Okafor, was nabbed at Aboha-Ohi around lifeline Assembly Owerri/Orlu road in Imo state.
+Vanguard in Owerri was told that he was nabbed at Aboha-Ohi around lifeline Assembly Owerri/Orlu road in Imo state.

-Furthermore, Okafor has been on security surveillance over the said allegations that linked him (Okafor) to the activities of the hoodlums, killings and burning police stations in the state.
+Furthermore,he has been on security surveillance over the said allegations that linked him to the activities of the hoodlums, killings and burning police stations in the state.

-Also read: Breaking: Again, unknown gunmen attack Ebonyi Police Station, Kill 1, Injure another It was also gathered that the suspect, until his arrest was one director of Pecubel hotel in Imo.

-This is coming a few days after Vanguard had reported that over 12 hoodlums operating as “unknown gunmen” said to be in connection with the series of attacks in the state, had been apprehended by security operatives, one of the ring leaders’ name was given as Izuchukwu Ohaeri, aged 31 years, his from Isiwenke, Amakohia in Ihitte Uboma local government area of Imo state.
+This is coming a few days after Vanguard had reported that over 12 hoodlums operating as “unknown gunmen” said to be in connection with the series of attacks in the state, had been apprehended by security operatives.

 Vanguard News Nigeria